 In South Vietnam he receives a black pajama-like uniform, two unmarked uniforms, rubber sandals, a sweater, a hammock, mosquito netting and waterproof sheeting.
+After being issued a three- to five-day supply of food and medicines, he is assigned to a unit for operations.

 The other infiltration route was by sea.
-Agents departed from ports just north of the 17th parallel in boats disguised as innocent-looking fishing vessels.
+Agents departed from ports just north of the 17th parallel with false identity papers of innocent-looking fishing vessels.
 However, this route has become virtually closed with improved patrolling by the South Vietnamese with U.S. Navy assistance.